 You can also do styling yourself using inline styles.
 Scala.js helps you with that by adding few useful constants.
 We can use both ways of styling in tandem.

 Another option is to use ScalaCss.
-I didn’t try it myself, but at first glance looks promising.
+I didn’t try it myself, but at the first glance looks promising.